ratmav/desk/README.md

 * a "book" is a tab, roughly.
   * file trees are scoped by book.
-  * books can by searched by name
   * books are named by the last file path component.
 * windows are windows.
   * windows are grouped by book.
 * a "page" is a buffer.
   * pages are grouped by book.
   * pages are named after their respective files, just like regular vim.
-  * pages can be seached by name

 ## installation